ethereum/go-ethereum/content/docs/fundamentals/Command-Line-Options.md

 ---
 title: Command-line Options
-sort_key: A
+description: A list of commands for Geth
 ---

 Geth is primarily controlled using the command line.
 Geth is started using the `geth` command.
 Geth is stopped by pressing `ctrl-c`.
 There are then many combinations of commands that configure precisely how geth will run.
 These commands are displayed below.
-The same information can be obtained at any time from your Geth instance by running
+The same information can be obtained at any time from your Geth instance by running:

 ```sh
 geth --help